tonimelisma/Relay-Android/ARCH.md

 - UI observes a transactional relation (`@Transaction` `observeMessagesWithParts()`) and renders small image previews from stored bytes
 - Deduplication via `messages.id` primary key (content-based hash)
 - MMS timestamps (seconds) normalized to ms for unified ordering in the repository

+### Incremental Ingest & Permissions Gate

+- Incremental ingest reads providers only for items with `timestamp > MAX(timestamp)` per kind (SMS/MMS/RCS) and inserts new rows.
+Inserts are batched transactionally to minimize UI emissions.
+- Ingest runs automatically at app start (when permissions are granted) and on-demand via a button.
+- Permissions gate: if required permissions (READ_SMS, RECEIVE_SMS, RECEIVE_MMS, RECEIVE_WAP_PUSH) are missing, the UI renders only the explanation + request flow; list is hidden until all are granted.

 **Why:** Room provides type-safe queries, lifecycle awareness, and easy testing support.